Classics and Modern Languages

 Funding for the Year Abroad

-For the latest details, Oxford recommends checking the Study Abroad webpage, since costs and funding may vary year to year.
+For the most up-to-date information, Oxford advises consulting the Study Abroad webpage, as both costs and available funding can vary from year to year.

 Course Structure

-The Classics and Modern Languages (CML) degree offers two study routes, both leading to the same final exams.
-They differ only in the focus of the first one or two years.
+The Classics and Modern Languages (CML) degree provides two distinct study routes, each culminating in the same final examinations.
+The difference between them lies solely in the emphasis of the first one or two years of study.

 Option A – Prelims Route

-• 4 years for students with A-level (or equivalent) Latin/Greek.
+• 4 years for students with A-level (or equivalent) Latin or Greek.

 • 5 years for students beginning Latin or Greek as a new language.

-• You sit a Preliminary Examination at the end of your first year (or second year if starting Latin/Greek from scratch).
+Students sit a Preliminary Examination at the end of the first year, or the second year if starting Latin or Greek from scratch.

-• Four or five years total, depending on language background
+• Total duration of four or five years, depending on prior language experience.

-• Early focus is balanced between Classics and Modern Languages
+• Early study is balanced equally between Classics and Modern Languages, providing a strong foundation in both fields.

 Option B – Mods Route